onflow/docs/docs/tools/flow-cli/flix.md

 ```

-### Cadence Doc Pragma
+### Cadence Doc Pragma:
 It's recommended to use pragma to set the metadata for the script or transaction.
 More information on [Cadence Doc Pragma FLIP](https://github.com/onflow/flips/blob/main/application/20230406-interaction-template-cadence-doc.md)

-A pragma is short for "pragmatic information", it's special instructions to convey informaiton to a processor in this case the utility that generates FLIX.
+A pragma is short for "pragmatic information", it's special instructions to convey information to a processor in this case the utility that generates FLIX.
 ```cadence
 import "HelloWorld"